mrtztg/k8s-notes/README.md

-- If a Pod fails starting but can't see any logs in Pod itself, check `controller-manager` Pod's logs.
+- If a Pod fails starting but can't see any logs in Pod itself, check `controller-manager` and `scheduler` Pods' logs.

 ## Controlplane failures